 Tim has been playing electric bass in a neighborhood band.
 He enjoys listening to records in his music room.
-He remains involved with his church, St. Michael’s, where he plays his guitar for worship services.
 He and his wife Karen enjoy cooking, entertaining, traveling, and gardening.
 They live in a 1916 bungalow in St. Anthony Park and are busy sharing it with friends and keeping the garden beautiful.
 Tim is a proud father with two adult sons, Andy and Michael.
+He loves spending time with his grandson Caleb.
 Tim has taken to riding his road bike often with the neighborhood guys.
 He recently bought a small cabin near Cumberland, Wisconsin, as a family retreat.
 As Tim often says, “It’s on a lake named after me – Big Dummy Lake.”

 Michael grew up around Carter Ave.
 Frame Shop and always assumed he would work at the frame shop some day.
 He loves to work with his hands and has a great eye for color and design.

-Besides coaching a traveling 8th grade boys basketball team, Mike enjoys playing basketball and volleyball, both pickup and in leagues.
+Mike enjoys playing basketball and volleyball, both pickup and in leagues.
 He loves to travel, especially hiking, backpacking, and snowboarding in the mountains of Montana and Colorado.
-Mike recently moved to the hopping Grand Avenue area of St. Paul and is taking advantage of the great bars and restaurants in that area.
+Mike recently bought a house in St. Anthony Park and is busy rehabbing his new home.

 When asked about working at Carter Ave.
 Frame Shop, Mike said, “It is a great place to work.
 I love to see the great pieces of art and to hear the interesting stories behind the art that people bring in.”